visual-framework/vf-core/components/vf-chatbot-modal/README.md

 Texts shown in the examples are placeholder content.
 Please review and update all wording to fit your your project needs and ensure it meets legal, accessibility and organisational requirements.

+### Adding the Floating Action Button (FAB)

+We recommend using only one Floating Action Button (FAB) per screen.
+If a page already includes a FAB, consider integrating its functionality into the chatbot or prioritising the most important action for the user’s journey on that page.

+Place the FAB 32 pixels from the bottom and 32 pixels from the right edge of the screen.
+This keeps the button in a consistent and expected position across different pages.
+If there’s a banner on the screen, position the FAB 32 pixels above the top edge of the banner instead.
+This helps keep the FAB visible and avoids overlap.

+This guidance applies to both desktop and mobile.

 ### Accessibility

 The component targets WCAG 2.1 AA accessibility standard.